docker/docs/datacenter/ucp/2.1/guides/admin/install/uninstall.md

 You can [add and remove nodes](../configure/scale-your-cluster.md) from the cluster, to make it scale to your needs.

-You can also uninstall Docker Universal Control plane from your cluster.
+You can also uninstall Docker Universal Control Plane from your cluster.
 In this case the UCP services are stopped and removed, but your Docker Engines will continue running in swarm mode.
 You applications will continue running normally.